MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role **cannot** do the following:

 - Cannot manage per-user MFA in the legacy MFA management portal.
-The same functions can be accomplished using the [Microsoft Entra admin center](https://entra.microsoft.com).
-For more information, see [Update per-user MFA](~/authentication/howto-mfa-userstates.md).

 [!INCLUDE [authentication-table-include](./includes/authentication-table-include.md)]